 The End of Placement Review will be used to support students in recognising how they are performing and to monitor their progress.
 At the end of the final placement, a summative assessment of the student will be completed by the mentor in conjunction with the link tutor.
-This will be used to confirm that the student can be recommended for.
+This will be used to confirm that the student has met all of the Teachers' Standards